sgmurphy/wordpress-plugins/ninja-forms/readme.txt

 5. Beautiful Forms Every Time!

 == Upgrade Notice ==
-= 3.8.9 (05 August 2024) =
+= 3.8.10 (05 August 2024) =
 *Bug Fixes:*
-- Submissions Block not showing all submissions data.
+- Submissions Table block not displayed on published page on some themes
-- Removing a repeater fieldset with empty required fields will prevent submission and throw a "Required field" alert
-- Add "Administration" section for all fields
-- Add missing check_admin_referrer parameter
-- Sort by Shortcode on Forms page not numerical
-- Accessibility: Issues with field Description and screen readers
-- Enable hidden fields in the unique field
-- Fix display Form iFrame in Elementor editor
+- Phone field not disabled when expected
+- calc value option of list fields not set with help text
+- Submission page tooltip icon not displayed on environment not using conventional plugins folder path

 *Other:*
-- Refactor telemetry dispatch to add unit tests
+- @wordpress dependencies updates

 == Changelog ==
-= 3.8.9 (05 August 2024) =
+= 3.8.10 (05 August 2024) =
+*Bug Fixes:*
+- Submissions Table block not displayed on published page on some themes
+- Phone field not disabled when expected
+- calc value option of list fields not set with help text
+- Submission page tooltip icon not displayed on environment not using conventional plugins folder path

+*Other:*
+- @wordpress dependencies updates

+= 3.8.9 (29 July 2024) =
 *Bug Fixes:*
 - Submissions Block not showing all submissions data.
 - Fix deleted repeater field missing required data halting submission